 Moving on to organic production

 Our trialling of soft sprays and under-vine techniques to increase beneficial plant and soil micro-flora moved up a gear in 2008 with the arrival of Richard Flatman, a viticulturalist with a wealth of experience in organic viticulture.
-With Richard on board we have actively moved beyond sustainability towards organic viticulture.
-This has resulted in an even stronger focus on the inter-relationships between vines and the environment in which they live.
+This led to an even stronger focus on the inter-relationships between vines and the environment in which they live.

 Our motivation in this and in our vineyard practices over three decades has always been to further enhance our vines’ ability to thrive, with greater disease resistance, increased fruit quality, greater site expression and ultimately fewer inputs.
-We have recently joined one of the recognised organic viticulture certifying schemes.
+The producing vines on our Home Vineyard and Rosie’s Block transitioned to full BioGrow Organic certification in March 2016.